Organic winemaking practices at Harris Organic are traditional methods handed down from the icons of the Swan Valley.

-Duncan Harris owner and winemaker has learnt the techniques of winemaking from self tuition and the gathering of knowledge
+Duncan Harris owner and organic winemaker and distiller has learnt the techniques of organic winemaking from self tuition and the gathering of knowledge

 from his fellow peers.

-The organic wines are unique versions of traditional Swan Valley Mediterranean warm climate varieties; Shiraz and Malbec for dry red wines, Chenin Blanc, Verdelho, Chardonnay, Madeleine for dry white wines, and Muscat and Pedro Ximenez for rich liqueur styles.
+The organic wines are unique versions of traditional Swan Valley Mediterranean warm climate varieties; Shiraz and Malbec for dry organic red wines, Chenin Blanc, Verdelho, Chardonnay, Madeleine for dry organic white wines, and Muscat and Pedro Ximenez for rich sweet dessert liqueur wine styles.

-Harris organic wines are produced with great attention to their development from their one and only Swan Valley vineyard.
-It is the only certified organic vineyard and winery in Perth, Western Australia.
+Harris Organic wines are produced with great attention to their development from their one and only Swan Valley vineyard.
+It is the only certified organic vineyard and organic winery in Perth, Western Australia.

 The organic grapes are hand picked into plastic 22L stackable crates, then the winemaking begins with grapes being crushed and destemmed, pressed where necessary in a 1200 L pneumatic draining press and small batch (less than 100 cases) fermented with the natural indigenous yeasts of our area.
 A yeast starter is made a few days before picking the grapes so that the culture is “going” before crushing.